deniskrumko/mold/README.md

 Check the [examples](https://github.com/abiosoft/mold/tree/main/examples) directory for more.

-## Other Features
+## Concepts

 ### Layouts

-A custom layout can be specified to override the [default](https://github.com/abiosoft/mold/blob/main/layout.html).
+Layouts provide the overall structure for your web pages.
+They define the common elements that are shared across multiple views, such as headers, footers, navigation menus, stylesheets e.t.c.

-`render` without arguments renders the entire template body.
+Inside a layout, calling `render` without an argument inserts the view's content into the layout's body.
-Alternatively, you can specify a named section to render only that portion.
+To render a specific named section, pass the section's name as an argument.

 ```html
 <!DOCTYPE html>